 Never forget 1-on-1 interaction with everyone on your team, because if you treat your employees like family, they’ll be just as loyal.

-Absolutely staggering.
+The Art Of War is absolutely staggering.
 I thought I’d get a kick out of this, because I’m a big fan of The War Of Art, and just wanted to see where Steven Pressfield came from, regarding the title of his book.

 I didn’t expect the advice to be so practical.
 Brilliant read.
 I’m not sure the 7 blinks cover all of the 13 chapters, but there are definitely lessons from all of them in there.